ibm-cloud-docs/vpc/block_storage_vpc_expandable_boot_volume.md

 3. In the boot volume details, click the **Size** pencil icon.
 Alternatively, select **Expand volume** from the Actions menu ![Actions icon](../icons/action-menu-icon.svg "Actions").

 4. In the side panel, increase the boot volume size in the **Create size** field.
 The size must be more than the current size up to 250 GB.

+    Customers with special access to preview the `sdp` profile can expand their `sdp` volumes to the maximum capacity of 32,000 GB.
+    {: preview}

 5. Click **Expand boot volume size**.